awslabs/landing-zone-accelerator-on-aws/FAQ.md

 More information on zonal dependencies for GWLB endpoints: https://docs.aws.amazon.com/vpc/latest/privatelink/create-gateway-load-balancer-endpoint-service.html

 ### Can I create a target group for my Gateway Load Balancer?
-No. At this time, creation of next-generation firewall appliances and target groups for those appliances are not supported by the accelerator.
-This feature is targeted for a forthcoming release.
-In the interim, infrastructure as code external to the accelerator codebase can be used to create target groups and appliances for accelerator-created GWLBs.
+Yes.
+As of v1.3.0 of the accelerator, EC2-based next-generation firewalls and target groups may be defined in the `customizations-config.yaml` accelerator configuration file.
+You may reference the target group name as the `targetGroup` property of a Gateway Load Balancer configuration in `network-config.yaml`, which tells the accelerator to place the configured instances/autoscaling groups into a target group for that Gateway Load Balancer.

+**Note:** Gateway Load Balancers only support target groups using the GENEVE protocol and port 6081.
+If the target group uses any other configuration, an error will be thrown during the validation.

 ### How do I deploy Gateway Load Balancer endpoints?
 GWLB endpoints are configured under the `endpoints` property of the `gatewayLoadBalancers` configuration object in the `network-config.yaml` accelerator configuration file.
 Endpoints can be deployed to any account that the accelerator manages, enabling the concept of separate security trust zones for north-south and east-west packet flows.
 These endpoints are consumers of an endpoint service that is created alongside the Gateway Load Balancer.